cesarian/tictactoe/README.md

 }

 Symbol is "x" for the game owner/starter (player 1) and "o" for the player that joined the game (player 2)

+Position

+Ther are 1 to 9 positions.
+Put a symbol in one of the positions.
+Position chema:

+1 2 3

+4 5 6

+7 8 9